ionutdobre/ocds_examples/README.md

 GET /open-contracting/api/v1/<dataset>
 ```

 This call returns information about a ```dataset``` and all valid values that can be used to query it.
-If a value is not returned, for example, year 2001, then it means that there are no contracts published in 2001.
+If a value is not returned - for example, year 2001 - it means there are no contracts published in 2001.

 Possible ```dataset``` values include:
 * ```years``` - returns an array of valid years